VeloxDB/VeloxDB/Doc/articles/guide/getting_started.md

 22-06-24 11:05:13.941 [1B22] [Info] Server successfully started.
 ```

 VeloxDB NuGet package comes bundled with the VeloxDB server.
 When you run your project, the server starts, loads the assembly and creates the database if it doesn't already exist.
 The database files are placed in project's output directory in vlxdata subdirectory.
 This is the development deployment.
-For the recommended production deployment please see [Deploying VeloxDB](../tech.md#deploying-veloxdb).
+For the recommended production deployment please see [Downloading and configuring the database](#downloading-and-configuring-the-database).

 ### Building a client